fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 Here are a few approaches to dot notation for hashes or hash-like structures, benchmarked.
 Keep in mind that I measured only access (reading) performance, not initialization or writing.

 1. Faux dot notation by flattening a hash and giving it composite keys, as in `config[:"item.template.variants"]`.
-I copied this approach [from here](https://snippets.aktagon.com/snippets/738-dot-notation-for-ruby-configuration-hash), with the main difference that I use symbols as keys because they are more performant than strings.
-Note that in this approach, that hash's bracket accessor (`Hash#[]`) is overridden to use `fetch`.
+I copied this approach [from here](https://snippets.aktagon.com/snippets/738-dot-notation-for-ruby-configuration-hash), with the main difference that I use symbols as keys because they're more performant than strings.
+This approach uses brackets, but only because that hash's bracket accessor (`Hash#[]`) is overridden to use `fetch`.
 2. An OpenStruct, which is sometimes suggested in these sorts of conversations.
 3. Augmenting a single hash with methods corresponding to its keys.
 4. [ActiveSupport::OrderedOptions](https://api.rubyonrails.org/classes/ActiveSupport/OrderedOptions.html).